GuyHadas/BillboardTopTen/Readme.md

 BillboardTopTen plays music synchronously with it's visuals.
 For every week, BillboardTopTen will play the number one ranked track in the background.
 Through the used of React Sound library, sound component's containing track URL's will play music.

-One unique feature of BillboardTopTen is that it makes use of React's rapid state handling to control which component is playing music and at what volume.
-Through this, BillboardTopTen is able to create seamless fade in fade out transitions between different top songs for different weeks.
-While the current week's track component is playing sound the next weeks track component is cached.
-If the songs between two weeks differ, then a fade in fade out method is applied.
-This method decrements the volume of the current chart's state while simultaneously incrementing the volume of the next char's state.
+BillboardTopTen makes use of React's rapid state handling to control which component is playing music and at what volume.
+BillboardTopTen is able to seamless fade in fade out track samples.

 #### Sample Music Snippet